AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 * **–0.5% margin**

-but Bengaluru requires immediate intervention.
+But Bengaluru requires immediate intervention.

 At this stage, leadership should ask: